e280/strata/README.md

   snacks.undoable // 2
   snacks.redoable // 1
   ```
-- chronobranch can have its own branch — all their mutations advance history
+- chronobranch can have its own branches — all their mutations advance history
 - plz pinky-swear right now, that you won't create a chronobranch under a branch under another chronobranch 💀

 <br/>